replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     You can also get the CLI commands for full restores or admin console only restores from this dialog.
     :::

-1. In the list of available backups at the bottom of the dialog, enter the application slug in the **App Name** next to the backup that you want to restore.
+1. At the bottom of the dialog, enter the application slug.

 1. Click **Confirm and restore**.